 Winter weather has an impact on many systems of the body.
 The colder weather can depress our immune systems, dry out our skin, and cause our joints to ache.
 But what does it do to our eyes?
 The winter months are a vulnerable time of year for your eyes, but as long as you are aware of the damage they risk, you can take care of your eyes and keep them healthy.

 If you live somewhere extremely cold, try not to overexpose your eyes to low temperatures.
 Anything under 30° is irritating to the eyes, but prolonged exposure to extremely low temperatures can cause serious side effects, including blurred vision, sensitivity to light, eye pain, and vision loss.
 Taking care of your eyes means protecting them from the cold, just as you’d protect the rest of our body.
+You’re going to want to try and stay warm where’s possible.
+Be sure you’ve got your heating or Air conditioning unit set to make sure your eyes don’t dry up.
+If you’re having trouble with your A/C unit, have a look at Go Home Heating in Twin Falls Idaho who are here to help.
 Here are a few more tips for winter eye care.

 - Don’t forget the protective eyewear.
 It may seem counterintuitive to wear sunglasses in the winter, but in fact, the sun is still a risk.
 In fact, if you’re somewhere with snow, the glare can be worse for you than sun on the beach in summer.
 If you’re participating in a sport like skiing or snowboarding, remember to wear your goggles.

 - Watch the heat and humidity.
 In your car, and in your home, dry heat can be too harsh on your eyes.
 At home, using a humidifier is the best way to rectify the situation.
 In the car, use the heater on your feet, not your face.